|120A.01||CITATION, EDUCATION CODE.|

 Any person who fails or refuses to provide for instruction of a child of whom the person has legal custody, and who is required by section 120A.22, subdivision 5, to receive instruction, when notified so to do by a truant officer or other official, or any person who induces or attempts to induce any child unlawfully to be absent from school, or who knowingly harbors or employs, while school is in session, any child unlawfully absent from school, shall be guilty of a petty misdemeanor.
 Any fines collected shall be paid into the county treasury for the benefit of the school district in which the offense is committed.

 Reasonable efforts must be made by a school district to accommodate any pupil who wishes to be excused from a curricular activity for a religious observance.
+A school board must provide annual notice to parents of the school district's policy relating to a pupil's absence from school for religious observance.

 Attendance at a particular public school is a privilege not a right for a pupil.